 Lost Lakes - Devils Causeway is a 10.1 mile loop trail located near Yampa, Colorado that features a lake and is rated as moderate.
-The trail is primarily used for hiking and is accessible from July until September.
+The trail is primarily used for hiking and is best used from July until September.

 Drive to Yampa and turn at the sign for the "business district."
 Drive through town to Highway 7.
 A sign here tells visitors Stillwater Reservoir is 17 miles.
 You'll drive on a paved road, then a bumpy dirt road to Stillwater Reservoir at the end of the road.
 Use the turn around at the end of the road and find a parking space.